DynamoDS/DynamoPrimer/04_The-Building-Blocks-of-Programs/4-5_color.md

 ###Color on Surfaces Exercise
->Download the example file that accompanies this exercise (Right click and "Save Link As..."): [Building Blocks of Programs - ColorOnSurface.zip](datasets/4-5/BuildingBlocks of Programs - ColorOnSurface.zip).
+> Download the example file that accompanies this exercise (Right click and "Save Link As..."): [Building Blocks of Programs - ColorOnSurface.zip](datasets/4-5/BuildingBlocks of Programs - ColorOnSurface.zip).
 A full list of example files can be found in the Appendix.

 ![](images/4-5/4-5-5/13.png)
 > First, we need to create (or reference) a surface to use as an input for the **Display.BySurfaceColors** node.
 For this example we are lofting between a sine and cosine curve.

-1. This **Group** of nodes is creating points along the Z-axis then displacing them based on sine and cosine functions.
+>1.
+This **Group** of nodes is creating points along the Z-axis then displacing them based on sine and cosine functions.
 The two point lists are then used to generate NURBS curves.
 2. **Surface.ByLoft**: generate an interpolated surface between the list of NURBS curves.